eaasi/user-handbook/source/guide/explore-resources.rst

 Environment resources can be refined by Network Status, i.e. whether that Environment is:

-* **Remote** (available at a synced node in the Network but must be replicated to the local node before it can be used)
+* **Public** (published at a synced node in the Network but must be saved to the local node before it can be used)

-* **Public** (published to the Network and already replicated and available in the user's local node)
+* **Saved Locally** (published to the Network and already saved and available in the user's local node)

-* **Private** (only available to users in the local node, not available to the Network)
+* **Private** (only available to users in the local node, not visible to the Network)

-By default, any new Environments, (including derivatives or revisions of Saved Environments) are "Private".
+By default, any new Environments, (including derivatives or revisions of Environments that are Saved Locally) are "Private".
 To publish a Private environment to the Network, see :ref:`publishing`.

-Environment resource cards also contain two additional tags: "Base" and "Content".

-* **Content** indicates that the Environment is a Content Environment, meaning it has been associated with a particular Content resource.
-Content resources are exclusively available to the local node, and Content Environment *can not* be published to the Network.
-They will always be "Private".
-* **Base** indicates any Environment that is not associated with Content.
-It can be further configured, associated with Software and/or Content resources, or published to the Network to benefit users at other nodes.

 Software Results